OpenLiberty/sample-acmegifts/microservice-occasion/README.md

 ![alt text](collateral/notificationFallbackHandler.bmp)

-The example identifies `net.wasdev.samples.microProfile.occasions.NotificationFallbackHandler` to be the fallback class that contacts the notification microservice version 1.1.
+The example identifies `net.wasdev.samples.microProfile.occasions.NotificationFallbackHandler` to be the fallback class that contacts notification microservice version 1.1.
 It implements `org.eclipse.microprofile.faulttolerance.FallbackHandler`.
-The faulttolerance support calls the `handle(...)` method implementation after the 2 configured retries failed.
-The `handle(...)` method contains the implementation that contacts the notification microservice version 1.1.
+The MicroProfile fault tolerance support calls the `handle(...)` method implementation after the 2 configured retries failed.
+The `handle(...)` method contains the implementation that contacts notification microservice version 1.1.

 ### Triggering A Fallback To Notification Microservice Version 1.1